mcarlisle/mathematics-genealogy/README.md

 5. Use NLP clustering to reclassify theses, using the MSC as a guide, into smaller numbers of categories.
 6. Build a visualization that displays the clustering in #5, and another that compares the relative sizes of two or more collections of theses/degrees (via individual MSC codes, or some other paramater(s)).
 7. Make it personal: I am interested in mapping my own lineage, to see the geographic and subject landscape of my own mathematical history.

+NOTE: Jupyter notebooks given here are not supplied with the data supplied by the MGP, nor with most of the pickled data generated during the project.
+Code is here for purposes of documenting the project.